Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute may use 3D echocardiography to examine your child’s heart.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, may use 3D echocardiography to examine your child’s heart.
 The echocardiogram (echo) test is similar to an ultrasound many women have while pregnant.
 It is safe, painless and doesn’t use radiation.

 The 3D echocardiogram shows how much blood your child’s heart chambers can handle and a clearer picture of any congenital heart disease affecting the valves and other parts of the heart.

 A 3D echocardiogram is particularly useful for assessing the size and function of the heart’s left ventricle.
 The test provides a more precise measure of how much blood in the left ventricle is pumped out with each beat.

 A child older than age 4 probably won’t need to be sedated (asleep) for the test.
 If sedation is needed, the Norton Children’s pediatric anesthesia team will help with that.
 These professionals are specially trained in safely sedating children.